vgoshat30/DeQuChEst_MIMO/README.md

 log.plot()
 ```

-Plot the soft and hard quantization layer of **one** of the runs (rellevant only for Soft to Hard Quantization method):
+Plot the soft and hard quantization layer of **one** of the runs (relevant only for Soft to Hard Quantization method):

 ```
 plotTanhFunction(log, 1)
 ```

-For full information about the abbilities of the functions delete() content() and plot() of the testlogger, reffer test logger documentation (as mentioned earlier):
+For full information about the abilities of the functions delete() content() and plot() of the testlogger, refer test logger documentation (as mentioned earlier):
 ```
 from testLogger import *
 help(testlogger)